When you have a pet – whether it’s a cat or dog – there are going to be expenses. These are the ones you might not think of!

 This can be many years, as dogs such as retrievers have an average lifespan of around thirteen years.
 House cats can live for upwards of fifteen years.

-Also factor in costs such as animal boarding when you go on holiday.
+Also factor in costs such as dog daycare when you go on holiday and you can’t bring them with you.

 Looking at all of the costs we have listed, you can see that owning a cat or a dog can cost you a considerable amount of money.
 Initial costs can be $1,150 or more.
 Expect to pay $880 or more each additional year of ownership, based on information provided by the RSPCA.